agda/agda-categories/README.md

 standard library.

-Another clear design decision, already present in the original, is to internalize to each category a version of Hom-equality.
-In practice what this means is that the work here is closer in flavour to bicategory-theory than to classical category theory.
+Another clear design decision, already present in the original, is to internalize to each category a version of Hom-equality, i.e. as mentioned above, to be Setoid-enriched.
+In practice what this means is that here and there, the flavour is that of bicategory theory instead of category theory.

+All non-trivial proofs are done in equational style.
+One-liner proofs are not; some very short proofs (obvious 2- or 3-steps) are done combinator-style.
+Very large proofs with trivial sequences of steps "in the middle" have those done combinator-style too.

 Some of the lower-level design decisions (naming conventions, organization) are (will be) documented in the proto-contributor's guide.